WillSyd2023/financial-data-backend-2/README.md

 You will see logs from different instances (e.g., `go-processor-1`, `go-processor-2`) processing different Kafka partitions, confirming that the load is being shared.

 ## Future Improvements
+*   **Automated CD Pipeline**: Extend the GitHub Actions workflow to implement full Continuous Deployment, to AWS.
 *   **Data Reconciliation Service**: Build a background cron job to periodically recalculate the `symbols` metadata from the raw `finnhub_trades` data, ensuring long-term consistency in the eventually consistent model.